RobotZapa/machineio/README.md

       + limits: tuple (low, high) where, low <= valid <= high.
 After translation
       + translate: A function used for modifying the pin's functor input.
       + translate_limits: tuple (low, high) where, low <= valid <= high, Before translation
       + callback: A function to call when the state of the pin changes.
         Given (value, pin_obj) as arguments.
-        Called asynchronously.
+        Called asynchronously; however, it must not block the thread.
   * #### Pin_obj.state
     The value of the last known state of the pin.
 Does not use the Pin_obj() call.